-Undereating is a huge stress on the body.
-When we undereat our body goes into conservations mode.
+Undereating is a huge stress on your body.
+When you undereat your body goes into conservation mode.
 It slows down function like digestion and even detoxification.
 This cause hormonal issues, bloating, irregularity and constipation, and sluggish liver function.

 Digestion requires energy from food.
 Detoxification requires energy from food.
-Less energy from digestion means your food is not being properly broken down, nutrients aren't being extract or properly absorbed, and food sensitivities are more likely to happen.
-When we don't get enough nutrients and the specific nutrients needed for phase 1 and phase 2 liver detoxification, the body doesn't produce enough bile.
-Bile is made in the liver and helps us poop and detox.
+Less energy from digestion means your food is not being properly broken down, nutrients aren't being extracted or properly absorbed, and food sensitivities are more likely to happen.
+When you don't get enough nutrients and the specific nutrients needed for phase 1 and phase 2 liver detoxification, your body doesn't produce enough bile.
+Bile is made in the liver and helps you poop and detox.

 3. Dropping your carbs and lowering your caloric intake doesn't guarantee weight loss, especially not healthy weight loss.

-Low calories diets are dangerous, and I can guarantee you it means you're getting less nutrients: protein, fat, carbs, and minerals.
-When you slash calorie, you're basically slashing nutrients.
-Women require an adequate amount of nutrients to maintain the health of our hormones and our body systems.
+Low calorie diets are dangerous, and I can guarantee you it means you're getting less nutrients: protein, fat, carbs, and minerals.
+When you slash calories, you're basically slashing nutrients.
+Women require an adequate amount of nutrients to maintain the health of our hormones and all of our body systems.

 With so many women on a "clean eating" plan as it is, women are often undernourished without even knowing it.
-A woman needs a minimun of 100 grams of bio-available protein per day.
-Along with enough minerals to support our hormones and adrenals
+A woman needs a minimun of 80 to 100 grams of bio-available protein per day.
+Along with enough minerals to support our hormones and adrenals.

 4. Dieting fucks with your thyroid.